samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/WebPlatforms/Platform_sh.md

 ## Troubleshooting

 ### 409 Error from Platform.sh API
-This usually means that a orevious automated or manual provisioning was attempted, leaving some variable definitions or integrations associated with the project.
+This usually means that a previous automated or manual provisioning was attempted, leaving some variable definitions or integrations associated with the project.
 To resolve, visit your project setting on platform.sh and remove all variables and and integrations, and then try again.